versia-pub/docs/docs/objects/user.md

 ### Display Name

-The `display_name` field on an Actor is a string that represents the display name of the actor.
-It is used to display the actor's name to the user.
+The `display_name` field on an Actor is a string that signifies the actor's display name.
+It is used to present the actor's name to the user.

-The `display_name` field is not required on all actors.
-If it is not provided, it is assumed that the actor does not have a display name, and the actor's username should be used instead
+The `display_name` field is optional.
+If it is not provided, it is assumed that the actor does not have a display name, and the actor's username should be used instead.

-Display names **MUST** be treated as changeable, and **MUST NOT** be used to identify the actor.
+Display names **MUST** be treated as mutable, and **MUST NOT** be used to identify the actor.

-It is recommended that servers limit the length of the display name from 1 to 50 characters, but it is up to the server to decide how long the display name can be.
-The protocol does not have an upper limit for the length of the display name.
+It is recommended that servers limit the display name length from 1 to 50 characters, but the server has the discretion to decide the display name length.
+The protocol does not impose an upper limit for the display name length.

 ### Username

-The `username` field on an Actor is a string that represents the username of the actor.
+The `username` field on an Actor is a string that signifies the actor's username.
 It is used to loosely identify the actor, and **MUST** be unique across all actors of a server.

-The `username` field is required on all actors.
+The `username` field is mandatory on all actors.

 The `username` field **MUST NOT** be used to identify the actor internally or across the protocol.
-It is only meant to be used as a display name, and as such is changeable by the user.
+It is only meant to be used as a display name, and as such is mutable by the user.

 The `username` field **MUST** be a string that contains only alphanumeric characters, underscores, and dashes.
 It **MUST NOT** contain any spaces or other special characters.

 It **MUST** match this regex: `/^[a-zA-Z0-9_-]+$/`

-It is recommended that servers limit the length of the username from 1 to 20 characters, but it is up to the server to decide how long the username can be.
-The protocol does not have an upper limit for the length of the username.
+It is recommended that servers limit the username length from 1 to 20 characters, but the server has the discretion to decide the username length.
+The protocol does not impose an upper limit for the username length.

+#### Implementation Details

+Usernames are intended to be mutable, but clients should guard this action with warnings and confirmations to prevent accidental changes.
+Servers should also rate limit username changes to prevent abuse.

+Since user search is done via the username, servers could implement a username history system to be able to find users by their old usernames.
+However, users might not want to be found by their old usernames, so this feature should be implemented with privacy in mind.

 ### Indexable

-The `indexable` field on an Actor is a boolean that represents whether or not the actor should be indexed by search engines.
-This field is required and must be included.
+The `indexable` field on an Actor is a boolean that signifies whether or not the actor should be indexed by search engines.
+This field is mandatory and must be included.

 Servers and search engines should respect the `indexable` field, and **SHOULD NOT** index the actor if the `indexable` field is set to `false`.
 This is to protect the privacy of users that do not want to be indexed by search engines.

+#### Implementation Details

+This field should also trigger a change in the `robots.txt` file of the server, to prevent search engines from indexing the user's profile, or some other kind of mechanism to prevent indexing (some search engines support using meta tags or headers for example)

 ### Avatar

-The `avatar` field on an Actor is an array of `ContentFormat` objects.
+The `avatar` field on an Actor is a [ContentFormat](../structures/content-format) object.
+It is intended to serve as a profile picture for users.

-The `avatar` field is not required on actors.
+The `avatar` field is optional.
 If it is not provided, it is assumed that the actor does not have an avatar.

 The avatar content_type **MUST** be an image format, such as `image/png` or `image/jpeg`.
 The avatar content_type **MUST NOT** be a video format, such as `video/mp4` or `video/webm`.

-Lysand heavily recommends that servers provide both the original format and a modern format for each avatar, such as WebP, AVIF, JXL, or HEIF.
+It is strongly recommended that servers provide both the original format and a modern format for each avatar, such as WebP, AVIF, JXL, or HEIF.
 This is to reduce bandwidth usage and improve performance for clients.

 Clients should display the most modern format that they support, such as WebP, AVIF, JXL, or HEIF.
 If the client does not support any modern formats, it should display the original format.

-> **Note:** Servers may find it useful to use a CDN that can automatically convert images to modern formats, such as Cloudflare.
-This will offload image processing from the server, and improve performance for clients.

 ### Header

-The `header` field on an Actor is an array that an array of`ContentFormat` objects.
-It is meant to serve as a banner for users.
+The `header` field on an Actor is a [ContentFormat](../structures/content-format) object.
+It is intended to serve as a banner for users.

-The `header` field is not required on all actors.
+The `header` field is optional.
 If it is not provided, it is assumed that the actor does not have a header.

-The header content_type **MUST** be an image format, such as `image/png` or `image/jpeg`.
+The header content_type **MUST** be an image format, such as `image/png` or `image/jpeg` (animated images are permitted).
 The header content_type **MUST NOT** be a video format, such as `video/mp4` or `video/webm`.

-Lysand heavily recommends that servers provide both the original format and a modern format for each header, such as WebP, AVIF, JXL, or HEIF.
+It is strongly recommended that servers provide both the original format and a modern format for each header, such as WebP, AVIF, JXL, or HEIF.
 This is to reduce bandwidth usage and improve performance for clients.

 Clients should display the most modern format that they support, such as WebP, AVIF, JXL, or HEIF.
 If the client does not support any modern formats, it should display the original format.

-> **Note:** Servers may find it useful to use a CDN that can automatically convert images to modern formats, such as Cloudflare.
-This will offload image processing from the server, and improve performance for clients.

 ### Bio

-The `bio` field on an Actor is an array of `ContentFormat` objects.
+The `bio` field on an Actor is a [ContentFormat](../structures/content-format) object.

-The `bio` field is not required on all actors.
+The `bio` field is optional.
 If it is not provided, it is assumed that the actor does not have a bio.

 The `bio` field is used to display a short description of the actor to the user.
-It is recommended that servers limit the length of the bio from 500 to a couple thousand characters, but it is up to the server to decide how long the bio can be.
-The protocol does not have an upper limit for the length of the bio.
+It is recommended that servers limit the bio length from 500 to a couple thousand characters, but the server has the discretion to decide the bio length.
+The protocol does not impose an upper limit for the bio length.

 The `bio` **MUST** be a text format, such as `text/plain` or `text/html`.
 The `bio` **MUST NOT** be a binary format, such as `image/png` or `video/mp4`.